-There’s no more beautiful time than autumn to visit Valley Forge, Pennsylvania.
-Located just 25 miles northwest of Center City Philadelphia, in diverse Mongtomery County, the area makes a great day trip to complement a long weekend in the city.
+Located just 25 miles northwest of Center City Philadelphia in diverse Mongtomery County, Valley Forge, PA makes a great day trip to complement a long weekend in the city.
 From history at Valley Forge National Historical Park to shopping at the King of Prussia Mall, there’s something for everyone to enjoy.

 Bonus: Our day starts at 9 am, for those who have already fueled up at their hotel.
 If you’d rather eat in the neighborhood, check out Nook and Kranny Kafe, which offers delicious home-cooked breakfast starting at 7 am during the week and 8 am on weekends!
 847 Valley Forge Rd, Phoenixville, PA

 9am: The area is perhaps most famous for its Revolutionary War history, so it’s only natural to start the day at Valley Forge National Historical Park.
 Keep in mind, the park is enormous—more than 3,600 acres of hills and trails—so be conscious of your fitness level and time constraints when planning your visit.
 Whether you’re taking a self-guided driving tour, a 90-minute trolley tour, or exploring the park trails on a bicycle, don’t miss these park highlights:

 - Visitor Center: Construction is underway on a brand-new Visitor Center—in the meantime, start your visit at the temporary Visitor Center (located just 800 feet from the original).
 Here, you’ll find park maps, the Encampment Store (where you can purchase tickets for guided tours), restrooms, and an 18-minute orientation film, “Valley Forge: A Winter Encampment.”